ROE Calculator

 ROE (%) = (Net Profit or Income / Shareholder Equity) * 100

 At its core, Return on Equity measures how much return the company is generating for its shareholders and how efficiently it is growing its capital.
 An ROE of 30% means that the company is earning 30% on its invested capital every year and a growing ROE means that return is growing as well.
-That does not mean that all you got to do to invest successfully is identify high ROE companies and invest in them.
+That does not mean that all you have to do to invest successfully is identify high ROE companies and invest in them.

 This ratio is not the Holy Grail of company evaluation.
 As with other valuation metrics, there are some drawbacks to its application which we shall see below but it is a handy tool to highlight strong companies in their sectors.